 A Culture of Tradition

 Camp Waukeela has remained a summer camp where girls can be a part of something larger than themselves.
 There’s a song for nearly every activity.
 The water is so clear that you can see the bottom of Crystal Lake.
 The loons greet campers every morning and evening.
-Campers sleep in beautiful teepee tents, look up at the stars, and roast s’mores on a campfire.
+Campers sleep in beautiful cabins, look up at the stars, and roast s’mores on a campfire.
 She will be among friends, sharing laughter and excitement, feeling the warmth and belonging of a typical Waukeela time.
 What do all these things have in common?
 They’re moments she’ll cherish and memories that last a lifetime.
 We’ve been perfecting the experience since 1922.

 The Waukeela Philosophy